Popup Toolkit User's Manual

 onClick="ShowWin_myid();OpenPage()">

-If you have several popups set with the trigger mode "On Exit Only through Specific Links" on one web page and you wish to have a link, that when clicked, will SET all these popups to show on exit, then there is a special code piece to accomplish this:
+If you have several popups on one and the same web page set with the triggering mode 'Triggering the popup on exit (on page closed or navigated away)' and the radio button 'Only specific links' selected and you wish to have a link that when clicked will SET ALL these popups to SHOW on exit, then there is a special code piece to accomplish this:

 <a href="http://www.some-url.com"

-When you need your popup to be triggered when the web visitor clicks on a link, button or HTML element you can use the code piece onClick="OpenWin_myid()".
+If you need your popup to be triggered when the web visitor clicks on a link, button or HTML element you can use the code piece onClick="OpenWin_myid()".

-As mentioned earlier, every popup is UNIQUE, because you may have more than one popup on one web page.
-You will need to specify which popup of all on the page you are working with.
+As mentioned earlier, every popup is UNIQUE, because you may have more than one popup on a web page.
+You will need to specify which popup from all on the page you are working with.
 So you need a unique code piece to tell the specific popup what to do.
 Here, in the "OpenWin_myid()" code, the "myid" piece is the unique popup identifier called Popup ID.
-For more information on setting the Popup ID of the current popup see Popup Trigger Codes section found in the Popup Code tab.
+For more information on setting the Popup ID of the current popup see 'Popup Triggering Codes' section found in the 'Popup Code' tab.

 If you use JavaScript you may utilize the function OpenWin_myid() and open the given popup whenever you need to.